The Scythian and Sarmatian Military Context

 Round Shields

-The most common shield type among Scythians and Sarmatians was a round shield, typically between 60 and 90 centimeters in diameter.
+The most common shield type among both Scythians and Sarmatians was a round shield, typically between 60 and 90 centimeters in diameter—roughly the distance from a man’s elbow to fingertips.
 This size struck an optimal balance between protection and mobility.
-A larger shield would have been cumbersome on horseback, while a smaller one offered insufficient coverage.
-The round shape allowed the warrior to present a uniform defense from any angle, critical when fighting in the open steppe where attacks could come from multiple directions.
-The shield’s lightweight construction—often weighing no more than 2 to 3 kilograms—enabled quick repositioning to block arrows or parry sword blows.
+A larger shield would have been cumbersome on horseback, interfering with the drawing of a bow or the handling of reins; a smaller one offered insufficient coverage against volleys of arrows or lance thrusts.
+The round shape allowed the warrior to present a uniform defense from any angle, critical when fighting in the open steppe where attacks could come from multiple directions and where the rider frequently twisted in the saddle to shoot behind him.
+The shield’s lightweight construction—often weighing no more than 2 to 3 kilograms—enabled quick repositioning to block arrows or parry sword blows without fatiguing the arm.

-Some Scythian round shields featured a pronounced central boss (umbo) made of bronze or iron.
-The boss not only reinforced the shield’s center but also served as a striking surface.
-Warriors could punch with the boss to disorient an opponent or deflect a direct thrust.
-Sarmatian round shields show similar features, often with the boss decorated with tribal symbols or animal motifs that indicated clan affiliation.
+Many Scythian round shields featured a pronounced central boss (umbo) made of bronze or iron, typically 8 to 15 centimeters in diameter.
+The boss not only reinforced the shield’s center—the point most vulnerable to splitting from a direct blow—but also served as an offensive striking surface.
+Warriors could punch with the boss to disorient an opponent, deflect a lance point just before impact, or even break a sword blade if the timing was perfect.
+Sarmatian round shields show similar features, often with the boss decorated with tribal symbols or animal motifs such as the panther, griffin, or stag, which indicated clan affiliation and invoked totemic protection.
+The bosses from the Sarmatian burial mounds at Filippovka and Prokhorovka are particularly elaborate, featuring gold foil overlays on iron cores.

 Rectangular and Oval Variants

-While round shields were the norm, some Scythian and early Sarmatian depictions suggest the use of smaller rectangular or oval shields, particularly among heavy cavalry units.
-These shields may have offered better coverage of the torso and upper leg when fighting in close formation.
-The rectangular shape also allowed for more efficient interlocking when forming a shield wall on foot.
-However, evidence for these shapes is less abundant, and most surviving artistic representations—such as those on goldwork from the Scythian tombs at Kul-Oba or Chertomlyk—show round shields.
+While round shields were the norm—dominating all artistic representations, from the gold comb of Solokha to the Scythian plaques at Kul-Oba—some evidence suggests the use of smaller rectangular or oval shields among certain Scythian and early Sarmatian heavy cavalry units.
+These shapes may have offered better coverage of the torso and upper leg when fighting in close formation, particularly when the rider was advancing with a long kontos lance held two-handed.
+The rectangular shape also allowed for more efficient interlocking when forming a shield wall on foot, a tactic used when defending camp perimeters or fighting dismounted in rough terrain.
+However, archaeological finds of metal parts for non-round shields are exceedingly rare, and most surviving artistic depictions on goldwork and silver vessels show exclusively round shields.
+The oval variant may have been a short-lived experiment or a regional preference among certain tribes.

 Materials and Craftsmanship